Marinus Dijkhuizen: 's-Gravenzandse SV

 In 2008, Dijkhuizen took up a coaching role at Eerste Klasse club 's-Gravenzandse SV, the club where he began his career.
 He left the club in 2009.

 Utrecht

 During the 2012–13 Eredivisie season, Dijkhuizen worked as a forward coach at former club Utrecht.
-In January 2018, he returned to the club as assistant to manager Jean-Paul de Jong and remained in the role until January 2020.
+In January 2018, he returned to the club as assistant to manager Jean-Paul de Jong.
+Dijkhuizen served as interim manager of the club for one match early in the 2018–19 season, following the sacking of de Jong and prior to the appointment of Dick Advocaat.
+Dijkhuizen remained in his assistant manager and video analyst role until January 2020.

 Managerial career

 VV Montfoort

 Dijkhuizen began his managerial career with Eerste Klasse Saturday club VV Montfoort in 2009.
 He led the club to two successive promotions in the 2009–10 and 2010–11 seasons, taking the club to the Topklasse.
 He departed at the end of the 2011–12 season.

 VV De Meern

 Dijkhuizen signed a two-year contract with Derde Klasse Sunday club VV De Meern in January 2012.
 After officially starting work on 1 July 2012, he managed the club until December 2013.